OS Hardening Overview

 If a user fails to enter the correct password for three consecutive times when logging in to the OS, the user account will be locked for 60 seconds.

-After the account is locked, the user can attempt to log in to the system only after 60 seconds.
+After the account is locked, the user can log in to the system only after 60 seconds.

 Default umask value